DavidBalash/csc420-project/README.md

 ```

-### Spellchecker (40 points)
+### Spell Checker (40 points)

-To help test your `HashMap` and `LinkedList` implementation, we've provided a simple interactive spellchecker program that allows the user to type phrases (without punctuation) and it will spellcheck it.
+To help test your `HashMap` and `LinkedList` implementation, we've provided a simple interactive spell checker program that allows the user to type phrases (without punctuation) and it will spell check it.
 Here's some sample inputs and outputs, along with the compilation.

 ```
 $ python spell_check.py